Mamluk Sultanate: Mamluks under Ottoman rule

 Armour of a Mamluk horseman from the Ottoman period, c.
 1550.

-While the Mamluk Sultanate ceased to exist with the Ottoman conquest and the recruitment of Royal Mamluks ended, the mamluks as a military-social class continued to exist.
-They constituted a "self-perpetuating, largely Turkish-speaking warrior class" that continued to influence politics under Ottoman rule.
+While the Mamluk Sultanate ceased to exist with the Ottoman conquest and the recruitment of Royal Mamluks ended, the mamluks as a military-social class survived.
+They constituted a "self-perpetuating, largely Turkic-speaking warrior class" that continued to influence politics under Ottoman rule.
 They existed as military units in parallel with the more strictly Ottoman regiments like the janissaries and the azabs.
 The difference between these Ottoman regiments and the Egyptian mamluk regiments became blurred over time as intermarriage became common, resulting in a more mixed social class.